Our Corbus Pharmaceuticals Stock Prediction in 2019 (Buy or Sell?)

 The company (market cap: $14.8 billion) offers its products under the Tweed, Black Label, Spectrum Cannabis, DNA Genetics, Leafs By Snoop, Bedrocan Canada, CraftGrow, and Foria brand names.

 Founded in 2014, Canopy Growth by 2016 was Canada’s first cannabis “unicorn” with a $1 billion dollar valuation.
 The company went on to become the first federally regulated, publicly traded cannabis producer in North America.

 Will Corbus Go Up in 2019 (Should You Buy?)

-The other risk is whether the company can even stay in operation during the trials.
+The other risk with clinical stage biotechs is whether they can even stay in operation during the trials.
 Trials are expensive and there’s no money coming in, other than investment.